se-for-sci/se-for-sci.github.io/content/week04/cd.md

 This does not have to be in two jobs, but this does scale a bit better if you need to do something more complex, like build binaries.

+If you aren't setting up Trusted Publishing on the PyPI/TestPyPI sites, then `password: ${{ secrets.pypi_password }}` can be used to pass in a token.